verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

   fingerprint: 12:d3:4c:gh:fd:9e:27:g8:b9:0d:9f:00:22:33:c3:gg
 ```

-Then, you can create a generic Kubernetes secret in the cluster's `default` namespace using `kubectl`.
+Then, you can create a generic Kubernetes secret in the cluster's `verrazzano-install` namespace using `kubectl`.

 ```
-$ kubectl create secret generic -n default <secret-name> --from-file=<path-to-oci-yaml-file>
+$ kubectl create secret generic -n verrazzano-install <secret-name> --from-file=<path-to-oci-yaml-file>
 ```

 For example, to create a secret named `oci` from a file `oci.yaml`, do the following:

 ```
-$ kubectl create secret generic -n default oci --from-file=oci.yaml
+$ kubectl create secret generic -n verrazzano-install oci --from-file=oci.yaml
 ```

 This secret will later be referenced from the Verrazzano custom resource used during installation.